tmendonca28/anthonymendonca/non-tech-learning/index.md

 <h2 id="y2023" style="text-decoration: underline;">2023</h2>

+* [Beyond binary](/non-tech-learning/beyond-binary/) is a realization that we (humans) are as important in cybersecurity as the systems we yearn to protect.
+(December)

 * [Eat That Frog](/non-tech-learning/eat-that-frog/) is a summary of the book by Brian Tracy and the key points I took away.
 (January)

 <h2 id="y2022" style="text-decoration: underline;">2022</h2>